Give a monthly gift

-CARE International UK’s governance team is responsible for supporting CARE’s country offices to enable the communities we work with to hold us accountable.
+CARE International UK’s inclusive governance team is responsible for supporting CARE’s country offices to enable the communities we work with to hold us accountable.
 Known as ‘forward accountability’ or social accountability, this approach aims to put our primary stakeholders – the people and communities whom we seek to assist – at the very heart of our work.

 The aim is to enable project participants (or intended ‘beneficiaries’) to genuinely understand and influence the programmes from which they ought to benefit, and in this way hold CARE accountable.
 We work to ensure the active involvement of participants (people and communities), and provide opportunities for feedback and dialogue between CARE and our participants, at all stages of our programme and project cycles (planning, implementation and evaluation).